-5.39 With any planning applications for housing, it must be ensured that there are sufficient educational facilities to cope with any increase in the number of pupils emanating from new residential developments.
+- 5.40 With any planning applications for housing, it must be ensured that there are sufficient educational facilities to cope with any increase in the number of pupils emanating from new residential developments.
 In Supplementary Planning Guidance: Planning Obligations in appendix 2 a method of calculating the number of additional pupils that arise as a consequence of new residential development is included.
 The proposal is to construct 12 houses but the number of bedrooms have not been confirmed.
 However, the methodology included in appendix 2 of SPG Planning Obligations is based on the number of pupils that arise from every 2 bedroom or more houses.
-It is taken that all the houses within the development have at least 2 bedrooms and is therefore based on the methodology in SPG Planning Obligations the number of pupils estimated to derive from the development are as follows:-

-- Primary School 4.8

-- Secondary School Years 7-11 3.48

-- Secondary School Years 12 and 13 0.24

-- 5.40 As a part of the statutory consultation, confirmation was received from the Education Department that capacity is available at Ysgol Cymerau and Ysgol Uwchradd Glan y Môr.
-Specifically:

-• Ysgol Cymerau: Capacity 348 - Existing total - 225 - Projected numbers - September 2025 - 207; September 2026 - 204; Medi 2027 - 204.

-• Ysgol Glan y Môr, Pwllheli: Capacity 732 - Existing total - 482 - Projected numbers - September 2025 - 469; September 2026 - 446; September 2027 - 418.

-- 5.41 Therefore, it is believed that the proposal would not create a direct need for additional education facilities.
+It is taken that all the houses within the development have at least 2 bedrooms and is therefore based on the methodology in SPG Planning Obligations the number of pupils estimated to derive from the development are as follows:- - Primary School 4.8 - Secondary School Years 7-11 3.48 - Secondary School Years 12 and 13 0.24 - As a part of the statutory consultation, confirmation was received from the Education Department that capacity is available at Ysgol Cymerau and Ysgol Uwchradd Glan y Môr.
+Specifically: - Ysgol Cymerau: Capacity 348 Existing total 225 Projected numbers September 2025 207; September 2026 204; Medi 2027 204. - Ysgol Glan y Môr, Pwllheli: Capacity 732 Existing total 482 Projected numbers September 2025 469; September 2026 446; September 2027 418. - 5.42 Therefore, it is believed that the proposal would not create a direct need for additional education facilities.
 Neither would it create a need for additional education facilities jointly with application C23/0673/45/AM.
-Therefore there is no justification to request a financial contribution. - 5.42 Due to the above and specific circumstances with the current application and viability matters it is considered that the proposal is acceptable in terms of Policies PS2 and ISA 1 of the LDP.
+Therefore there is no justification to request a financial contribution. - 5.43 Due to the above, it is considered that the proposal is acceptable in terms of Policies PS2 and ISA 1 of the LDP.